 Malampaya Phase 3 included the first offshore platform to be designed and built completely in the Philippines, and brought new technical expertise into the country.
-We are helping to raise project expertise to world-class levels in the long term, enabling the Philippines to compete for future oil and gas projects regionally and globally.
+Shell is helping to raise project expertise to world-class levels in the long term, enabling the Philippines to compete for future oil and gas projects regionally and globally.

-The third project phase has provided more than 1,200 new jobs for Filipinos, generated business for local companies, and is improving the skills of local workers in the long term.
+The third project phase has provided more than 1,200 new jobs for Filipinos, generated business for local companies, and is improving the skills of local workers.
 More than 90% of those operating the platform are Filipinos.

 Poor and unemployed young adults from local communities can gain skills for jobs in areas such as welding, pipe-fitting, and construction as part of a vocational training programme run by the Malampaya Foundation.
 The programme, called Bridging Employment through Skills Training (BEST), links trainees with industries in need of skilled workers.
-Since 2007, more than 4,000 young adults have graduated, 80% of whom have found work in the Philippines or abroad.
+Since 2007 more than 4,000 young adults have graduated from this programme, 80% of whom have found work in the Philippines or abroad.

 Safety training is mandatory before anybody is allowed to work on the Malampaya project.
 In 2013, the Malampaya Health, Safety and Environment (HSE) Training Centre opened.
 It has trained more than 6,000 Filipinos to world-class HSE standards.